 Some private banks might give you a reference letter, but you have to have the right US bank account.

 Having an offshore bank is important because many offshore banks — especially Asian banks — are much more familiar with issuing reference letters.
-When I went through the process myself I got a bank reference letter from my bank in Singapore (which, unfortunately, no longer opens accounts for foreigners).

 3. Personal and Professional Reference Letters

 You will also need personal and professional reference letters from people who are your friends and colleagues.
-If you are applying with a spouse you will usually need two personal reference letters per person from two different people.
+If you are applying with a spouse, you will usually need two personal reference letters per person from two different people.

 The person who writes the letter must have known you for at least five years.
-The letter should contain information about the person writing it, as well as the information concerning your character.
+The letter should contain information about the person writing it, as well as information concerning your character.
 You will also need one professional reference letter.